auca/com.410/Practice_Tasks/Practice_02.md

 ## Homework Problem #12: "Remainder"

-Write two programs in x86-64 and aarch64 assembly that read two numbers of type `long` from the user and find remainder of the division.
-The code should be located under `p12` directory, and the source files should be named `12.x86-64.s` and `12.aarch64.s`.
-The output format must be precise, and you must use the `scanf` function here to read the numbers.
-Ensure that you can compile your code with the following flags `-static -fno-pie -no-pie`.
+Write a program in x86-64 assembly that reads two numbers of type `long` from the user and calculates the remainder of their division.
+The code should be located in the `p12` directory, and the source file should be named `12.x86-64.s`.
+The output format must be precise, and you must use the `scanf` function to read the numbers.
+Ensure that you can compile your code with the following flags: `-static -fno-pie -no-pie`.

 ## Sample Input and Output